HealthDecisionAnalyst/PrEP-rabies/README.md

 ## Appendix
-Supplementary figures for this work including sensitive analysis for Main figures with: a 0% discount rate, 1.5% discount rate, and 3% discount rate
+Supplementary figures for this work including sensitive analysis for Main figures with: 0%, 1.5%, and 3% discount rates